-- For VS1, SMF is optional; for VS2, SMF is standard. - In VS2, SMF can be used on both batch (background) jobs and time sharing (foreground) jobs entered from a terminal with the time sharing option (TSO); in VS1, SMF can be used only on batch (background) jobs. - Exits that are available only in VS1 are IEFUIV and IEFUSO; the exit that is available only in VS2 is IEFU83. - Record types 13, 43R-45R, and 47R-49R are written only in VS1 systems; record types 26, 30-35, 40-42, 43H, 45H, 47H, and 48H are written only in VS2 systems.

-- Several record types have additional fields for VS2.
-Figure 9 lists the record types and the corresponding modifications. - IEFUJP exit in VS1 points to accounting information; IEFUJP exit in VS2 with HASP points to record type 26. - Record type 26, 43H, 45H, 47H, and 48H are written only in VS2 systems with HASP.
+- For VS1, SMF is optional; for VS2, SMF is standard. - In VS2, SMF can be used on both batch (background) jobs and time sharing (foreground) jobs entered from a terminal with the time sharing option (TSO); in VS1, SMF can be used only on batch (background) jobs. - Exits that are available only in VS1 are IEFUIV and IEFUSO; the exit that is available only in VS2 is IEFU83. - Record types 13, 43-45, and 47-49 are written only in VSI systems; record types 26, 30-35 and 40-42 are written only in VS2 systems. - Several record types have additional fields for VS2.
+Figure 8 lists the record types and the corresponding modifications. - IEFUJP exit in VS1 points to accounting information; IEFUJP exit in VS2 with HASP points to record type 26.